 After 24 hours, you can send unlimited non-promotional updates and one promotional follow up.
 This is called the 24+1 Rule and what Facebook calls “standard messaging.”

-When you create Facebook Messenger chat blasts, you pick one of the 17 purposes for the blast:
+When you create Facebook Messenger chat blasts, you pick a purpose of the blast.
+There are 17 messaging purposes, btw:

 Promotional chat blasts are available to anyone, limited to the first 24 hours, plus one any time after.

 The non-promotional subscription message can be sent by businesses that have been approved by Facebook for subscription messaging.